Moses256-code/before-the-breakpoint/README.md

 If you use this code or data products, please cite:

-> [Author], [Year]. *Before the Breakpoint: a pre-resistance early-warning framework from longitudinal MIC distributions in 845,000 bacterial isolates.* Vivli AMR Data Challenge 2026. https://github.com/[user]/before-the-breakpoint
+> Nimusiima Praise, Mugerwa Moses, 2026. *Before the Breakpoint: a pre-resistance early-warning framework from longitudinal MIC distributions in 845,000 bacterial isolates.* Vivli AMR Data Challenge 2026. https://github.com/Moses256-code/before-the-breakpoint

-OSF pre-registration: [DOI to be added].

 ## License